jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 (3)
 (4) If subsection (1) applies, the Government Actuary may do any or all of the following:
   (a) direct the trustees to supply all members of the scheme with information specified by the Government Actuary:
-  (b) upon giving 28 days' notice to the trustees, direct the trustees or the administration manager or the investment manager, as the case may be, to operate the scheme in a specified manner:
+  (b) upon giving 28 days’ notice to the trustees, direct the trustees or the administration manager or the investment manager, as the case may be, to operate the scheme in a specified manner:
-  (c) upon giving 28 days' notice to the trustees, cancel the registration of the KiwiSaver scheme and order that it be wound up.
+  (c) upon giving 28 days’ notice to the trustees, cancel the registration of the KiwiSaver scheme and order that it be wound up.
 (5) The Government Actuary must not give a direction under subsection (4)(b) if the operation of the scheme in accordance with the direction would be contrary to the provisions of the trust deed.

 ### 170 Government Actuary must remove scheme from register on cancellation of registration